vandeplaslab/lorabel/README.md

 ---

-## Performance & Benchmarks

-* **VISIR (SNR < 5)**: up to 5× reduction in photometric error variability vs. chop-nod methods.
-* **SOFIA (mid-IR)**: 20–100× decrease in mean background flux while preserving source flux.

-Refer to [Fig. 6–9](https://github.com/vandeplaslab/lorabel#results) for full quantitative benchmarks.

----

 ## Citation

-If you use LORABEL in your research, please cite (submitted to A&A, not accepted):
+If you use LORABEL in your research, please cite (submitted to A&A):

 > R.A.R.
 Moens, A.G.M.
 Pietrow, B. Brandl, & R. Van de Plas (2025), “Thermal Background Reduction for Mid-Infrared Imaging by Low-Rank Background and Sparse Point Source Modelling,” * *, DOI: xx.xxxx/XXXX